-Massage helps relieve tension in your body and helps clear your mind.
-If you need to let it all go and put your worries in the hands of a professional, this is a great way to treat yourself.
+Massage helps relieve tension in your body and helps clear your mind. so that it reads “if you need to let it all go, lay down on the massage table, let it all go, and put your worries in the hands of a professional.

 That’s right, you’re gonna have to get outside this winter!
 Watch the forecast and make your move on a sunny day.
 In winter, sunshine is a hot commodity.
 Take advantage of any sunny days you get by picking one of these outdoor winter activities:

 - Walk the dog

 - Walk around the neighborhood looking at Christmas lights

 If you’ve tried yoga, meditation, and some fun outdoor activities but you’re still feeling the winter blues, this might be a good sign to reach out for some help.

 Ask for Some Help